tidelift/issue-toolbox/README.md

 npm run lint
 ```

+GITHUB_TOKEN and TIDELIFT_TOKEN can be provided from the environment/`.env` file.

 ## Publish to a distribution branch

 Actions are run from GitHub repos so we will checkin the packed dist folder.